 These four check boxes allow us to read and write Unicode text files that might otherwise be considered as foreign or very different from plain ASCII text file files.
-The text files that we can read and write could be described as being Unicode text files with a BOM signature that specifies that they are Little Endian where all the characters have code point values less than or equal to decimal 126 or U+007E, but also where each character is represented by a 16-bit integer.
+The text files that we can read and write are more fully described as being Unicode text files using UTF-16 encoding with a BOM signature that specifies that they are Little Endian where all the characters have code point values less than or equal to decimal 126 or U+007E, but also where each character is represented by a 16-bit integer, and where our line endings use two 16-bit words that are 0D 00 0A 00.
+Wow, that is quite a mouthfull!